mse-data-science/MLOps_Labs/lab04/03_testing_models.md

 ### More on adversarial attacks

-If you would like to learn more about adversarial attacks, we recommend the [Adversarial Machine Learning Reading List](https://nicholas.carlini.com/writing/2018/adversarial-machine-learning-reading-list.html) by Nicholas Carlini, a leading research on this topic.
+If you would like to learn more about adversarial attacks, we recommend the [Adversarial Machine Learning Reading List](https://nicholas.carlini.com/writing/2018/adversarial-machine-learning-reading-list.html) by Nicholas Carlini, a leading researcher on this topic.

 ### More on testing beyond performance